poproar/Barnabas-Instructors-Guide/ngss/index.md

 Gather all robots at a common place to showcase each group’s completed robot
 Closing circle/debrief - Discuss the EQ of the day.

+### Schoology
+#### Explain the Goal
+Your team will be given a servo motor that spins half a circle (or 180 degrees).
+Your team will also be given a kit of parts.
+Your job will be to work together to build a robot that can hit a cup that is 8 inches away.
+Each kit of parts is different, so you’ll probably need to share parts.
+We have a common goal of all groups succeeding, so remember to work together!

+#### Thinking on your own.
+Look at your parts and think about how you can build a robot to achieve the challenge.
+Write down your ideas.

+#### Collaborate.
+Share your design with your team and come up with a design that you would like to build together as a team.

+#### Additional Robot Challenges
+Build a robot that can launch a ping pong ball into a cup that is 8 inches away Build your own robot using the servo and servo tester.
+Maybe you can even combine motors and parts to create the ultimate robot!

+Explain the main robot parts
+The body: Each group will be givin a bag of household items.
+The kids will need to be creative to use these items to accomplish a goal.
+Servo motor: This is a common motor used in hobby robotics.
+We use it to turn things to specific places.
+Ask the kids how many degrees is in a circle (360 degrees).
+Explain that the servo motor moves a total amount of half a circle (180 degrees)
+Arduino/LittleBits controller: This is the brain of the robot that will be controlling the movement of the motor.
+9V Battery: This is the part that powers the robot.
+Demonstrate the motor moving back and forth by connecting the servo motor, arduino/littleBits controller and the 9V Battery.
+Robot make-up review: Take this opportunity to review the 4 main parts of the robot.
+Have the kids think about which one is the heart, body, brain and soul.
+Body = Household Items
+Heart = Battery
+Arduino = Brain
+Soul = You can't see it, but it is the program that is on brain.
+It tells the motor when to spin, and how much to spin.
+The goal: Use the parts that you are given within your team to build a robot that will hit a cut that is 8 inches away from the center of your robot.
+They can only use the materials provided, and their robot must be able to stand up on it's own.
+The ultimate goal: Explain that we have a common goal of all groups succeeding.
+Not all robot kits are the same, so they will probably need to share parts.
+This is an opportunity for the kids to explore friendly competition and collaboration.
+Break the kids up into teams of 2-3.
+Hand out the little robot kits.
+Each team will household parts and Servo Motor (Body).
+Explain that the teacher will plug in the heart and the brain when they are done with their design.
+Design Process
+Explain the difference between design and build.
+Build = to physically build something.
+Design = Plan what you build.
+Would we build a house without planning?
+Probably not!
+Explain the role of design.
+(1) To make things beautiful (2) To make things functional Based on what parts they have, and the goal that they need to acheive, have the kids start planning their design.
+They can first work individually, and then collaborate within their group.
+Build Process
+Now that the design is complete, give the kids time to start building.
+You can periodically have the kids bring their design up to test with the brain and battery.
+Encourage them to provide a hypothesis of what will happen before you activate your robot, and ask them to observe what actually happens.
+Before they leave, have the kids walk through what they believe they need to do in order to improve their robot.

+#### Showcase
+Have the groups present how they designed their robot and overcame their unexpected challenges.
+Turn on their motors and see if they acheive the challenge!
+If you have more time, you can have the kids try to improve their robot to see if

 ## Worksheet 2 – Building our First Robot

 ### STEP 1: Our first robot challenge!